 Bumps, tight corners and long winding roads, just thinking about it can make you feel queasy.
 Travel sickness is something almost everyone will experience at least once during their life, and it’s safe to say it certainly isn’t pleasant.

-Here at Euro Car Parts, our recent research discovered that over half (54%) of Brits suffer from motion sickness often.
+Here at Euro Car Parts, our research discovered that over half (54%) of Brits suffer from motion sickness often.
 An unpleasant way to start or end any journey, we’ve spoken to GP and author Dr Sarah Brewer to uncover what exactly travel sickness it, and how to prevent it.

-What is Travel Sickness?
+What Is Travel Sickness?

 While most associate travel sickness solely with car journeys, any form of transport can trigger the illness.
-In fact, Dr Sarah Brewer explains, motion sickness occurs whenever motion-detecting cells in your inner ears experience excessive stimulation, sending messages to your brain which don’t match the degree of movement detected by the eyes.
+In fact, Dr Brewer explains, motion sickness occurs whenever motion-detecting cells in your inner ears experience excessive stimulation, sending messages to your brain which don’t match the degree of movement detected by the eyes.

 She continues to highlight that motion sickness is “especially likely when travelling in a closed space such as a car, where you tend to focus on objects inside the vehicle.
 Your eyes tell your brain the environment is stationary, but your balance organs say it is not.
 If there is good visual evidence of the head’s position – as in cycling or skiing for example – motion does not usually trigger travel sickness.”